- car maintenance

 If you don’t have time to wait for your demister to clear your windscreen, you can scrape the frost off.
 If you forget an ice scraper, you can use the edge of an old credit or plastic loyalty card.

 Before you head out on a winter road trip, have your car thoroughly inspected for safety.
-AutoGuru.com.au lets you search, compare and book from over 1600 qualified mechanics across Australia.
+AutoGuru.com.au lets you search, compare and book from thousands of qualified mechanics across Australia.
 Boom!

 Jason is a Canadian automotive content writer with a background in the auto service industry, but he’s been hooked on cars and mechanics since childhood.